Snow showers or ice skating? Giant light creatures or laser shows? In the City of Adelaide, you can just let the kids decide.

 If you like to get down and boogie with your babies, check out the all-ages gigs across Adelaide during the Umbrella Festival.
 Younger kids will love Musical Mall Melodies featuring Humphrey B. Bear and the Tutti Choir in Rundle Mall, while older teens can try to pretend they’re not with you at Ukulele Death Squad’s gig at the Adelaide Arcade Unplugged series.
 And don’t miss the special Umbrella art installation at Vaughan Place, back for this year’s festival by popular demand.

 Heading out after dark?
-Check out the Winter Weekends.
+Check out the Winter Weekends series.
 Held every Friday and Saturday from 5pm, there are fire pits, roving fire twirling performances, live music and outdoor dining in six locations across the city.

 With live music, mulled wine for mum and dad and more than 50 market stalls, Adelaide’s Winterfest is sure to keep the kids busy.
 Browse the best of the city’s local small businesses and sample the tastiest snacks from food trucks in the Queen’s theatre, which will be decked out with festoon lights and cosy corners you can sip hot chocolate in.